bmndc/nokia-leo/README.md

 - [Affe Null's Bananian project repository], a Debian port for KaiOS devices

 <!------------------------------ FOOTNOTES ------------------------------>
+[^1]: SKU variant is determined by the `ro.build.skuid` device flag, whose location is not in `/boot`, `/devinfo` or `/system/build.prop` but unknown. ([XDA], [via Cyan in #device-dev, r/KaiOS Discord server])
-[^1]: A year after release of the 8000 4G and 6300 4G, HMD inherently pushed an OTA update to the 2720 Flip and 800 Tough, numbered build 30.00.17.05, which traded off DevTools access to strengthen SELinux for the ability to make and receive WhatsApp calls.
+[^2]: A year after release of the 8000 4G and 6300 4G, HMD inherently pushed an OTA update to the 2720 Flip and 800 Tough, numbered build 30.00.17.05, which traded off DevTools access to strengthen SELinux for the ability to make and receive WhatsApp calls.
 <!-- [^2]: In August 2021, Google decided to [pull the plugs from Assistant on KaiOS].
 Prior to that, Assistant can be used to make calls, send texts, change device settings and do various on-device functions with your voice. -->
 [^3]: Aleph Security has a [deep-dive blog post] into exploiting the nature of EDL mode on Qualcomm devices.
 If you're into the overall boot process, check out the breakdown of [Qualcomm's Chain of Trust on LineageOS Engineering Blog].
 [^4]: Read more about [SELinux on LineageOS Engineering Blog].